 Assessment methods and criteria

-This course will be graded according to 4 areas— class attendance, class participation, a 10 minute midterm presentation and a 4-5 page final paper.
+This course will be graded according to 4 areas— class attendance, class participation, a 3-4 page scholarly research essay midterm and a 7-8 page final research essay.
 The breakdown is here:

 The schedule has not yet been prepared